 More Information: Lincoln Memorial | Korean War Veterans Memorial | Vietnam Veterans Memorial | Martin Luther King, Jr. Memorial

-- GADSBY’S TAVERN in Old Town Alexandria, VA is one of our favorite places- we love it so much we got married there!
+Gadsby’s in Old Town Alexandria, Virginia (just across the bridge from DC) is one of our favorite places- we love it so much we got married there!
 Frequented by such guests as George Washington, Thomas Jefferson, and James Madison, you’ll get a glimpse at life during a very different time in our history.
 Listen up for the spooky tale of the Female Stranger- and watch for signs of her ghost in Room 8.